 Sylvia Girón: “Factors that are important for me are (in order of importance): comfort, a good place to go to at the end of the day and rest, a good shower and if possible a nice relaxing bath, good healthy food, cooked with taste and feeling.
 Design is also very important, the colors of the place, the views.
 I am especially fond of the artistic.
 I enjoy delving into the culture of the place, getting to know its people, their customs, their human side.
 The experience of all this together is what makes my trip.”

-Check out our collection of Sibarist properties in Madrid and throughout Spain here.
+Check out our Sibarist properties here.